Praveen76/Building-chatbot-using-Nodejs/README.md

   * nodemailer: 6.4.2
   * pdfkit: 0.11.0"

-The code has been tested on Windows system.
-It should work well on other distributions but has not yet been tested.

-In case of any issue with installation or otherwise, please contact me on [Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/)

 # Directory Structure
 * **invoiceBot :** This directory is the main directory.
 Inside this you'll find following sub-directories-
 * **invoiceBot/pdf/index.js:** to handle user's input and process it as per the desired format of the invoice.